 Day 12: Kailash Trek Day 2 Distance: 18kms Elevation: 4820m

 The second day of our trek around Kailash will take us up and over the Dolma La Pass, the highest pass on the circuit at 5630 meters.
 Excellent mountain and glacier views will follow you for most of the day.
-From the Dolma La Pass, you will descend to Zutul Puk Monastery, elevation 4820 meters.
-The total trekking distance this day is 18 kilometers
+From the Dolma La Pass, you will descend to Zultul Puk Monastery, elevation 4820 meters.
+The total trekking distance this day is 18 kilometers.

 Day 13: Kailash Trek Day 3 Distance: 14kms Elevation: 4590m

-The third and final day of our trek will cover 14 kilometers from Zutul Puk Monastery back to the town of Darchen.
-After the trek, we will return for one final night along the shores of scenic Lake Manasarovar.
+The third and final day of our trek will cover 14 kilometers from Zultul Puk Monastery back to the town of Darchen.
+You will stay at a hotel in Darchen this night.

 After breakfast, you will begin the journey back to Lhasa.
-From Lake Manasarovar, you will head east to the town of Saga going through the rugged beauty of western Tibet.
+From Darchen, you will head east to the town of Saga going through the rugged beauty of western Tibet.

 Day 15: Saga—Shigatse Distance: 450kms Elevation: 3840m